428937/Network_Project/README.md

 # Network_Project

-# Shadow Studios: Enterprise Network Infrastructure for Game Development
+## Shadow Studios: Enterprise Network Infrastructure for Game Development

-A high-performance, secure, and scalable enterprise network design for **Shadow Studios**, a multi-departmental game development house.
-Designed and simulated using **Cisco Packet Tracer**.
+A high-performance, secure, and scalable enterprise network design for Shadow Studios, a multi-departmental game development house.
+Designed and simulated using Cisco Packet Tracer.

 ## Project Overview
 Shadow Studios requires a robust network capable of handling massive asset transfers, real-time collaboration, and secure data management.
 This project implements a hierarchical **Core-Access** architecture to ensure low latency for developers and high security for management and server resources.